The Beginner’s Guide for How to Use a Cricut Maker

 Easy Press

 The Easy Press isn’t necessary, but it is so nice to have.
-It makes pressing iron-on vinyl so much quicker, with less guesswork.
-It was a splurge and I’m so glad that I bought it.
+It makes pressing iron-on vinyl much quicker and with less guesswork.
+It was a splurge, and I’m so glad I bought it.

-Please note: if you plan on using any of the infusible ink products, you will get the best results with an EasyPress and not an iron.
+Please note: if you use infusible ink products, you will get the best results with an EasyPress, not an iron.

 Be sure to check out my post on how to use an EasyPress.